aidanm3341/series-tracker/README.md

 If you want to delete a series for whatever reason, select it and press the ```d``` key.
 This will then prompt you to check if you're sure, where you can then type 'y' or 'n' to confirm or cancel it.

+You can exit the program by pressing the F1 Key.

 ## Screenshots

 ![Main Screen](res/screenshot.png)